First-Principles Analysis of Chirality-Induced Spin Selectivity at Molecule-Metal Interfaces in Photoemission: Supporting Information Description

 \section{Supporting Information Description}

-Orientations of the real- and reciprocal-space lattice vectors and the 2D Brillouin zone; spin polarization of Au (111) unit cell at different representative $\mathbf{k}_\parallel$ points; spin polarization of Au (111) unit cell along the $z$ direction using different energies of incoming light; spin polarization of ($M$)-7[H]/Au and ($P$)-7[H]/Au interfaces along the $x$ and $y$ directions at the $\Gamma$ point; computational details of geometry optimization; computational details of $G_0W_0$ calculations.
+Theoretical details in computing photoemission; Orientations of the real- and reciprocal-space lattice vectors and the 2D Brillouin zone; spin polarization of Au (111) unit cell at different representative $\mathbf{k}_\parallel$ points; spin polarization of Au (111) unit cell along the $z$ direction using different energies of incoming light; additional results for the spin polarization of ($M$)-[7]H/Au and ($P$)-[7]H/Au interfaces; spin polarization of ($M$)-[7]H/Cu and ($P$)-[7]H/Cu interfaces; computational details of geometry optimization; computational details of $G_0W_0$ calculations.